youssef-xx/monero-for-merchants/README.md

-# Monero for Merchants: A Practical Guide for Real‑World Businesses: A Simple Getting-Started Guide
+# Monero for Merchants: A Practical Guide for Real‑World Businesses

 *Clear, friendly, and structured documentation for merchants, freelancers, and businesses who want to accept Monero (XMR) quickly and safely — without needing technical knowledge.*